High-speed rail in Europe: Magistrale for Europe

-Paris–Berlin

-A new high-speed train linking Paris and Berlin is expected to be launched in December 2024.
-It will run between Berlin Hauptbahnhof and Paris Gare de L’Est, stopping in Strasbourg, Karlsruhe, and Frankfurt Süd, and will take about eight hours.
-The operators of the route will be SNCF and Deutsche Bahn.

 Austria

 The Western Railway between the capital Vienna and Salzburg is being upgraded.
 Most new sections have a continuous maximum design speed of 250 km/h.
 German and Austrian ICE trains operate at a maximum speed of 230 km/h, as do Austrian locomotive-hauled trains (called railjet) which were launched in 2008.

 The 55 km Brenner Base Tunnel under construction will allow speeds of up to 250 km/h.
 The first part of the New Lower Inn Valley railway was opened in December 2012 as part of an upgrade of the line connecting the future Brenner Base Tunnel and southern Germany, which is being upgraded from two tracks to four and to a maximum design speed of 250 km/h.
 The section is also part of the Berlin–Palermo railway axis.

-The Koralm Railway, the first entirely new railway line in the Second Austrian Republic has been under construction since 2006.
+The Koralm Railway, the first entirely new railway line in the Second Austrian Republic has been under construction between 2006 and 2025.
 It includes a new 33 km tunnel (the Koralm Tunnel) connecting the cities of Klagenfurt and Graz.
-Primarily built for intermodal freight transport, it will also be used by passenger trains travelling at up to 250 km/h.
-The time taken to travel from Klagenfurt to Graz will be reduced from three hours to one hour.
-The Koralmbahn is expected to be operational by 2025.
+Primarily built for intermodal freight transport, it is also used by passenger trains travelling at up to 250 km/h.
+The time taken to travel from Klagenfurt to Graz has been reduced from three hours (by train) and two hours (by bus) to 41 minutes.
+The Koralmbahn was opened on December 14, 2025.